grandseiken/factorio-ultracube/README.md

 A work-in-progress overhaul mod for Factorio.

-This mod is rather more difficult than vanilla Factorio, but in a way that feels fairly different from many other overhaul mods.
+This mod is a bit more difficult than vanilla Factorio, but in a way that feels fairly different from many other overhaul mods.

-It doesn't add huge numbers of intermediate products or require complex recipes to produce basic logistics and production machines.
+It doesn't add huge numbers of intermediate products, and recipes for basic logistics and production machines are generally of roughly comparable complexity to the base game.

 Instead, the player starts with a single extremely useful cube (additional copies cannot be crafted), required as a catalyst in various large bulk-processing steps for raw materials.